jfbu/mathastext/README.md

   - `eulergreek`: use the Euler font for the Greek letters,
   - `symbolgreek`: use the Postscript Symbol font for the Greek letters.
-  - `LGRgreek`: use the document text font in LGR encoding Further options specify the shape of the lowercase and uppercase Greek glyphs; starting with v1.15c it is possible to use multiple distinct LGR fonts in the
+  - `LGRgreek`: use the document text font in LGR encoding.
+     Further options specify the shape of the lowercase and uppercase Greek glyphs; starting with v1.15c it is possible to use multiple distinct LGR fonts in the